adrelanos/aeternity-wiki/Understanding-æternity.md

 The content is copied from here [HERE](https://github.com/aeternity/testnet/wiki/Understanding-Aeternity) and now the revision history is gone.
 Please revert.
 ***

-# What is Æternity?
+# What is æternity?

-Æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
+æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
 Real-world data can interface, through decentralized Oracles, with smart contracts.
 True scalability and trust-less Turing complete state channels are setting Æternity apart from Ethereum.

 ![æternity platform-vision](http://i67.tinypic.com/2ewm694.png)

-Æternity is unique in many ways, but the key features are:
+æternity is unique in many ways, but the key features are:

 - Hybrid PoW/PoS;
 - Oracle Machine;